 CP&E requires the sharing of plans and situation awareness data dynamically as the information changes.
 If rapid decision making is the goal, CP&E must occur within, at least, the time limits of a typical human conversation.
-The military networks that will host J-TADIS have bandwidth and latency constraints and it is crucial that information distribution strategies minimise the network footprint.
-Current military messages such as the air control order (ACO) and the air tasking order (ATO) are effectively entire plans in themselves.
+The military networks that will host J-TADIS have bandwidth and latency constraints and it is crucial that information distribution strategies minimize the network footprint.
+Current military messages such as the ACO and the ATO are effectively entire plans in themselves.
 Updates to these plans tend to be delayed, and then managed in bulk, particularly for detached forces.
 The information models described above, however, are implemented as interconnected webs of objects so possibilities exist to disseminate only the changes (deltas) to individual objects.
 These deltas can be relatively small.
 Changing a waypoint on a route, for example, may take a few tens of bytes.